-Law combines well with many other A-levels such as History and Economics.
+Law combines well with many other A-levels including Psychology, Sociology, English, Geography, Business, History and Economics.

 Successful Law students combine a good logical mind with an eye for detail and a facility in close textual analysis.
 Law graduates are highly prized for the rigorous mental training they receive.
-A large proportion go on to practice law but the civil service, management consultancy or financial services are common career paths.
-A-level Law is recognised by university admissions tutors.
-It is not required to read Law at university but it will provide an excellent insight into the subject and provide a strong foundation for undergraduate success.
+A large proportion go on to practise law but the civil service, management consultancy or financial services are common career paths.
+A-level Law is recognised by university admissions tutors, although it is not required to read Law at university studing A-level Law, it will provide an excellent insight into the subject and provide a strong foundation for undergraduate success.